 High School Statistics Curriculum

-Below are the skills needed, with links to resources to help with that skill.
-We also enourage plenty of exercises and book work.
+Below are skills needed, with links to resources to help with that skill.
+We also encourage plenty of exercises and book work.
 Curriculum Home

 Important: this is a guide only.

 Check with your local education authority to find out their requirements.

 High School Statistics | Data

 ☐ Evaluate published reports and graphs that are based on data by considering: experimental design, appropriateness of the data analysis, and the soundness of the conclusions

 ☐ Identify and describe sources of bias and its effect, drawing conclusions from data

 ☐ Determine whether the data to be analyzed is univariate or bivariate

 ☐ Determine when collected data or display of data may be biased

 ☐ Understand the differences among various kinds of study (e.g., sample, survey, observation, controlled experiment, census)